schnetthappens/notes/notes/misc/atom-setup.md

 # Atom Recommended Packages
-To install Atom packages, you can navigate to Atom > Preferences > Install, search for the package name, and click Install
+To install Atom packages, you can navigate to `Atom > Preferences > Install`, search for the package name, and click Install

-- atom-beautify (Make sure none of the "On Save" settings are selected in the "Settings" view for the package)
+- atom-beautify
 - atom-css-comb
 - atom-handlebars
 - autocomplete-plus